arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 Great question!
 A number of whole-genome pooled screens have been conducted, as well as for cell painting.
+Recursion, who pioneered adoption of Cell Painting, [scaled it](https://www.recursion.com/operating-system) to 2 million wells a week.
 Why would you wish for _even more_?

 _Gene perturbation can be more nuanced_ than just knockout.